VaniOFX/DQN-divergence/blog_post.md

 ## Results

-The results of the best performing hyper-parameters are shown in the below figure.
+Our main results can be summarized by the figure below.
 The figure displays a scatter plot of DQN's performance in the last 20 episodes of our experiments.
-We use the x-axis to measure the max-|Q|, identifying divergence (log-scale in the Acrobot experiment), and on the y-axis we plot the average *return*.
+We use the x-axis to measure the max absolute $$Q$$, identifying divergence (log-scale in the Acrobot experiment), and on the y-axis we plot the average *return*.
-The figure allows us to analyse the effects of the employed tricks not only on the max-|Q|, but also on the overall performance of the DQN agent.
+The figure allows us to analyse the effects of the employed tricks on divergence and overall performance of the DQN agent at the same time.
-We shall note the obtained results first for each environment separately, and then we shall point out our general conclusions.
+We first discuss the obtained results first for each environment separately, from which we draw our general conclusions.

 ![DQN reward-divergence scatter]({{page.img_dir}}scatter.png)
 <!-- TODO: add titles to the plots, identifying the experiment -->